ava-labs/avalanche-docs/docs/apis/avalanchejs/manage-x-chain-keys.md

 ## Working with Keychains {#working-with-keychains}

-The X-Chains’s KeyChain has standardized key management capabilities.
+The X-Chain&rsquo;s KeyChain has standardized key management capabilities.
 The following functions are available on any KeyChain that implements this interface.

 ```text
 let addresses = myKeychain.getAddresses(); //returns an array of Buffers for the addresses